FB Vis

-The Vis or Vis 35 (Polish designation Pistolet wz.
-35 Vis; German designation 9 mm Pistole 35(p), or simply the Radom in English sources and Vis wz.
+The Vis (Polish designation pistolet wz.
+35 Vis; German designation 9 mm Pistole 35(p), or simply the Radom in some English sources and Vis wz.
 35 in Poland) is a Polish 9×19mm caliber, single-action, semi-automatic pistol.
-Its design was inspired by the Browning Hi-Power pistol designed by American John Moses Browning and Belgian Dieudonné Saive and produced by Fabrique Nationale in Herstal, Belgium.

-Production of the Vis began in 1935 at the Fabryka Broni factory in Radom, Poland, and was adopted as the standard handgun of the Polish Army the following year.
-The pistol was valued by the Germans following the invasion of Poland in 1939 which marked the start of World War II, and was eventually issued to German paratroopers.
-The Vis is highly prized among collectors of firearms.
+Production of the Vis began in 1935 at the Fabryka Broni factory in Radom, and was adopted as the standard handgun of the Polish Army the following year.
+After the Polish Campaign of 1939 that marked the start of World War II, occupying German forces took over the country's munitions and industry; the pistol was valued by the Germans, who continued its production and eventually issued it to Waffen-SS units.